madalena-rocha/madalena-rocha/README.md

 <p>Hello 👋🏾</p>
 <p>
-  I'm a Mechanical Engineer with a master's degree in Materials Science and additional training in programming, working in Front-end Development.
+  I'm a Front-end Developer with a background in Mechanical Engineering and a master's degree.
   Currently, I'm a member of Space Squad, a technology community at Rocketseat, where I share knowledge and learn from other developers.
   My goal is to contribute to projects that make a difference in people's lives.
 </p>